-There is a Checksum tab under the Linker category in the IAR tools, which can be used to generate the CRC of the user application code.
-To store the correct CRC, the following settings must be used (see Figure 45):
+There is a Checksum tab under the Linker category in the IAR tools, which generates the CRC of the user application code.
+To store the correct CRC, the following settings must be used (see Figure 30):

-- Check the Fill unused code memory box. - Set the End address: field to 0x7FB (this value changes depending on the page number). - Check the Generate checksum box. - Select the 4 bytes option from the Checksum size: pull-down menu - Set the Alignment: field to 4 (which indicates 4 bytes). - Select the CRC32 option from the Algorithm: pull-down menu. - Set the Initial value field to 0xFFFFFFFF and ensure that the Use as input box is not checked. - Select the 32-bit option from the Checksum unit size: pull-down menu.
+- Check the Fill unused code memory box. - Set the End address: field to 0x7FB (this value changes depending on the page number). - Check the Generate checksum box. - Select the 4 bytes option from the Checksum size: pull-down menu. - Set the Alignment: field to 4 (which indicates 4 bytes). - Select the CRC32 option from the Algorithm: pull-down menu. - Set the Initial value field to 0xFFFFFFFF and ensure the Use as input box is not checked. - Select the 32-bit option from the Checksum unit size: pull-down menu.

-Figure 45.
+Figure 30.
 Checksum Settings